Azure-Samples/AzureMITT/README.md

 Contact your Microsoft represetative or the Azure Cognitive Services team to learn more.

 ## Attribution
-Brought to you by the Hybrid Solutions Engineering Team: Michael Farrell, Jonathan King, Mike Tse, Gabe Bell, Linford Fritz, James Greene, Andrew Garcia,
+Brought to you by the Hybrid Solutions Engineering Team: Michael Farrell, Jonathan King, Mike Tse, Gabe Bell, Linford Fritz, James Greene, Andrew Garcia, Natha